CodeScop/Oge-Mai-Field-Guide/3pcresources.md

   Note: Hunt monsters have been known to move around the Forest Expedition unpredictably.
 I am therefore listing all of them there without subareas for this part.
 Alnu is consistently present at Base Camp if you need to find them.

+  - Global Battles: Imali (150 words for 1-2), Shashi (250 words for 2-3), Attleas (350 words for 3-4)
   - FOREST
   - 3PC Battles: Czanus (700 words for 7), Velts: Desert (1200 words for 12)
-  - Hunt S2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5 Hunter Tokens)
+  - Hunt S2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5), Herding the Herders (25), Valley of the Sheep (25)
+  - later game

-- **Late May 2020 Sources Outside the Hunt:**
+- **Late June-July 2020 Sources Outside the Hunt:**

-  Late May 2020 sources are Hunt monsters and orange monsters (though often even orangey shades of brown are included).
-I'm counting Pride Sassi as "outside the Hunt" because he's visible whether you've unlocked the Hunt or not.
+  Late June/July 2020 sources are Hunt monsters and monsters with metal and/or rock (subject to interpretation)

   - FOREST
-  - 3PC Battles: Frizi (150 words for 1-2), Kiru (250 words for 2-3), Grult (400 words for 4), Desert Wignow (444 words for 4-5), Rulo (550 words for 5-6), Pride Sassi (600 words for 6), Tambo (2000 words, 4 Rope, & 10 Leaves for 20)
+  - 3PC Battles: Desert Wignow (444 words for 4-5), Rulo (550 words for 5-6), Yasri (1250 words for 12-13)
   - later game

 - **Sell price:** 10 Coins (don't sell, much better to spend)